• The following are the official dimensions for a regulation.

 • Teams consist of 18 max players per team with 13 max players on the court at the start of each match.
 All players must be in Gay Dodgeball official uniforms.
 Subs must be in black.

 • Teams may consist of all genders, however many of any gender.

 • Any ratio of men and women may participate, including all male and all female teams.

 Substitutes are players that are not league members.
 If a team is short on players they may ask friends to come help their team.
-The substitute must register online and pay a $15 for that game.
-If the substitutes more then one week, they still need to register and pay EVERY WEEK.
-Please register HERE if you are a sub!
+The substitute must register online and pay a $15 for that game at GayDodgeball.com on the home page by clicking the ball that says “SUBS”.
+If the substitutes play more than one week, they still need to register and pay EVERY WEEK.

 • The Rush occurs at the beginning of each game or reset.